irfanhakim-as/orked/README.md

 ### Update connection

+> [!TIP]
+> It is recommended to use this script first and foremost in order to ensure that each node has been configured with a static IPv4 addres and a unique hostname.

 - This script configures the network settings on the node it runs on, specifically focusing on setting a static IPv4 address and updating the node's local hostname.

 - From the root of the repository, run the [script](./helpers/update-connection.sh) on **each node**: